 The Royal Life Must Choose

-One of the best quotes of the Netflix series The Crown is when the Queen Mother (Mary) writes to her granddaughter, Queen Elisabeth II, a letter at the King’s passing.
+One of the best quotes of the Netflix series The Crown is when the Queen Mother (Mary) writes to her granddaughter, Queen Elizabeth II, a letter at the King’s passing.
 It reads: “Dearest Lilibet, I know how you loved your papa, my son.
 And I know you will be as devastated as I am by this loss.
 But you must put those sentiments to one side now, for duty calls.
 The grief for your father’s death will be felt far and wide.
 Your people will need your strength and leadership.
 I have seen three great monarchies brought down through their failure to separate personal indulgences from duty.
 You must not allow yourself to make similar mistakes.
 And while you mourn your father, you must also mourn someone else—Elizabeth Mountbatten.
 For she has now been replaced by another person—Elizabeth Regina!
 The two Elizabeths will frequently be in conflict with one another.
 The fact is the crown must win.
 Must always win!”

 Likewise, when I was born-again, John no longer was.
 I died and now God’s Royal Life lives my life.
 He is His Royalty in me, and He rules through me.
 I am not indulged with independent ruling; His is the only Rule.
 So you see why living as Abigail did is so repugnant.
 I am not called to perform “Royalty,” I’m called to let His Majesty rule.